 B2B wholesale platforms offer many of the same features as business-to-consumer retail online marketplaces.
 That’s partly because business buyers now demand the same ease of use and shopping convenience that they’ve come to expect in their everyday purchases as consumers.
 In addition, B2B platforms may offer additional features tailored to the needs of B2B buyers.
 Key features of a B2B wholesale platform include:

-- Escrow accounts: Some platforms provide escrow services that protect buyers and sellers by securely holding the buyer’s funds and releasing them to the seller only when the seller has shipped the goods and fulfilled all other contractual obligations.
+• Escrow accounts: Some platforms provide escrow services that protect buyers and sellers by securely holding the buyer’s funds and releasing them to the seller only upon shipment of goods and fulfilment of all other contractual obligations.

 How to Manage B2B Wholesale Ecommerce

-The advantages of selling through your own website include greater control over ecommerce site design and product presentation and the B2B sales process, plus the fact that you don’t need to pay fees to an exchange.
-Disadvantages of this approach include having to supply the resources required to build and maintain the website and making the effort required to attract potential buyers.
+The advantages of selling through your own website include greater control over ecommerce site design and product presentation and the B2B sales process.
+This process also eliminates extra fees involved with an exchange.
+Disadvantages of this approach include having to supply the resources required to build and maintain the website, in addition to marketing efforts required to attract potential buyers.

-Participating in an existing B2B wholesale exchange can provide a faster way to reach new customers, since these marketplaces aim to make it easy to list wholesale products, and they have a ready-built audience of buyers.
-Disadvantages include paying the platform fees and/or commissions.
+Participating in an existing B2B wholesale exchange can provide a faster way to reach new customers, since these marketplaces make it easy to list wholesale products, and they have a ready-built audience of buyers.
+However, additional platform fees and/or commissions can reduce profit margins.
 In addition, suppliers have less ability to differentiate the way their products are presented, since platforms typically force suppliers to use a limited set of templates.

 Run Your Wholesale Business on NetSuite

-Wholesalers need to be both efficient and agile to achieve lasting success in a highly competitive, fast-changing business.
 With NetSuite’s platform for wholesale distribution, wholesale distributors can increase efficiency and responsiveness with a single, integrated platform they can use to run the entire business, from ecommerce and order management to inventory management and financials.
-NetSuite gives companies real-time visibility across the entire business, automates operations, optimizes supply-chain management and facilitates omnichannel commerce.
+NetSuite gives companies real-time visibility across the entire business, automates operations, optimizes supply-chain management, and facilitates omnichannel commerce.
+From demand-based planning to best-of-breed financial management, NetSuite gives wholesalers efficient and agile tools to achieve lasting success in a highly competitive, fast-changing environment.

 B2B wholesale continues to play a critical role in the supply chain for nearly all goods.
-The wholesale sector is experiencing rapid change, due to factors including the rise of ecommerce, online marketplaces and DTC sales.
-Cloud-based ERP software suites can help B2B wholesalers stay competitive.
+The wholesale sector is experiencing rapid change, due to factors including the rise of ecommerce, online marketplaces, and DTC sales.
+Cloud-based ERP software suites can help B2B wholesalers stay competitive through the latest innovations in automation, data management, collaboration, and AI-powered tools.

 B2B Wholesale FAQs